pandacloud1/python/basics/basics.md

 # Using end
 print("Hello Everyone", end="! ")
-print("How are you", end="?")
+print("How are you", end="? ")
+print("I am fine")
 ```
 Output
 ```
 Hello Everyone How are you?
 Let's learn Python
 Hello Everyone/How are you?/Let's learn Python
 Hello Everyone!
 How are you?
+I am fine
 ```

 ### Escape sequence characters